SKB231/SKB231/README.md

 ## Hi 👋

 ### Who am I ? 📚
   - I am a masters student at Georgia Tech studying Computer Science.
-I will be graduating this December!
+I will be graduating next semester!
   - I recently finished my internship from Samsara, and am always looking for cool new places to work at!
 If you're looking for somebody with backend/infrastructure experience feel free to shoot an email!
   - 📫 How to reach me: [email](mailto:sbhat97@gatech.edu), [Linkedin](https://www.linkedin.com/in/krishna231/).
+If you have my number, please don't call me directly.
+I am a lot more responsive in emails, texts, and DM's.
   - 🌱 I'm always interested in learning more about backend technlogies, both in application and implementation.
 I work mainly with Go, and C++ in this side where I work on things like Game Engines, CLI/Web servers, and CI/CD apps.